ettoremessina/fitting-with-mlp-using-tensorflow/parametric-curve-in-space-fitting/README.md

 # Parametric curve in space fitting
 This project implements the fitting of a continuous and limited real-valued parametric curve in space where parameter belongs to a closed interval of the reals.
-The curve fitting is implemented using a configurable multilayer perceptron neural network written using TensorFlow 2 & Keras; it requires TensorFlow 2.0.0 or 2.1.0 library and also NumPy and MatPlotLib libraries.
+The curve fitting is implemented using a configurable multilayer perceptron neural network written using TensorFlow 2 & Keras; it requires TensorFlow 2.0.0 or 2.1.0 library and also NumPy and MatPlotLib libraries.<br />

+Please visit [here](https://computationalmindset.com/en/posts/neural-networks/parametric-curve-in-space-fitting-with-tensorflow.html) for concepts about this project.

 It contains four python programs:
 - **pmc3t_gen.py** generates a synthetic dataset file invoking a triple of one-variable real functions defined on an real interval: first one for x=x(t) coordinate, second one for y=y(t) coordinate and third one for z=z(t) coordinate